ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

    the scope for the current document.

-8. Do a positive value of remaining keyword imply any service guarantee for my
 8. Do a positive value of remaining keyword imply any service guarantee for my future requests to be served?

-   No. FAQ integrated in {{ratelimit-remaining-keyword}}.
    No. FAQ integrated in {{ratelimit-remaining-keyword}}.

 9. Is the quota-policy definition {{quota-policy}} too complex?